Two curiosities in downtown Las Vegas, vintage train cars used by the likes of Teddy Roosevelt, Annie Oakley and Buffalo Bill, have been relocated.

-So, while it’s sad to see the train cars go, there’s some consolation in the fact they’ll
+So, while it’s sad to see the train cars go, there’s some consolation in the fact they’re in good hands.

-We’ve learned exclusively that before the trains were taken to Ely, they served as a location for an upcoming episode of “Pawn Stars.”
-Derek Stevens will presumably be shown haggling over the train cars with experts from the Las Vegas-based reality show.
-No deal could be struck, hence the sale to the company in Ely.
+We’ve learned exclusively that before the trains were moved, they served as the location for an upcoming episode of “Pawn Stars.”
+No deal could be struck, hence the sale.

 Enjoy more photos of the vintage train cars being removed from downtown’s Main Street Station, and thanks to Jeff Victor for keeping our story on track.